About Us

 Austrek Statement of Purpose and Rules

-Our Statement of Purpose and Rules (PDF) can be downloaded here.
+Our Rules of Association (PDF) can be downloaded here.

 Established in 1976, AUSTREK is a social club for individuals of all ages and from many different walks of life who share a common interest in the television and movie franchise Star Trek.
 AUSTREK is a great way for Star Trek fans to meet regularly and join in activities such as trivia games, costuming, quizzes, alien make-up techniques, conventions, picnics, phaser-strike tournaments, social BBQs, debates, costumed film premieres and heaps more.

-We also have our regular newsletter, The Captain's Log.
-The Captain's Log contains Star Trek and general science fiction news, book and film reviews, letters, articles, club news and lots more.
+We also have our regular newsletter, The Captain's Log which contains Star Trek and general science fiction news, book and film reviews, letters, articles, club news and lots more.
 In your Log you'll also find information on social activities, regular meetings and special events, including upcoming conventions.

 In addition, your AUSTREK membership will get you discounts on Star Trek merchandise and services from participating businesses around Melbourne, including discount entry to conventions run by First Contact Conventions.